Negotiated Salary Trial Program (NSTP) Instructions

 C. Total UC Salary (TUCS).
 The total UC salary consists of the participant’s scale-based salary plus the NSC.

 D. Summer Salary.
-Faculty may earn up to three-ninths additional summer compensation for research, teaching, and/or administrative service, and must maximize summer ninth opportunities before utilizing the NSTP.
+Faculty on academic year appointments remain eligible for three-ninths additional summer compensation for research, teaching, and/or administrative service, and must maximize summer ninth opportunities before utilizing the NSTP.

 1. Summer ninths shall be paid at the total UC salary rate.
 Any portion of a ninth paid for service in June shall be based upon the individual’s salary in effect on June 30.
 If summer salary compensation is based on the academic year salary, Summer Session teaching compensation will be based upon the TUCS rate in effect on June 30 of the calendar year in which the Summer Session begins.